How to become a lawyer in India

-Not just stuck in a courtroom, lawyers can work on criminal or civil lawsuits, so a variety of jobs can crop up and serve your career interests be it just one or multiple of them.
+Not just stuck in a courtroom, a lawyer can work on criminal or civil lawsuits, so a variety of jobs can crop up and serve your career interests be it just one or multiple of them.
 One day you're representing a client in court, the next you could be finalizing a divorce, drawing up a will or just advising on minor legal issues.

-One moment you are handling and defending a false rape accusation and the next moment, you could be booked for perjury if you make one wrong move.
+As a lawyer one moment you are handling and defending a false rape accusation and the next moment, you could be booked for perjury if you make one wrong move.

 Duties of a Lawyer